tkaczmarzyk/specification-arg-resolver/README.md

 Usage: `@Spec(path="gender", spec=Enum.class)`.

 The default date format used for temporal fields is `yyyy-MM-dd`.
-It can be overriden with a configuration parameter (see `DateBefore` below).
+It can be overriden with a configuration parameter (see `LessThan` below).

 ### In ###